Nobody expects you to be an HVAC service technician…

 - SEER ratings measure the rate at which a cooling system uses energy to cool your house

 - SEER ratings are like miles per gallon on a car; the higher the SEER rating, the more efficient the system

 - Visit www.ahrinet.org, which provides a comprehensive list of systems with their SEER ratings

-At 72 Degrees Heating and Air Conditioning our trained professionals strive to provide you with efficient systems that boast high SEER ratings while remaining cost-effective.
-We take several factors into consideration, including regional weather conditions, to determine an estimated number of cooling hours your home will need each year.
-We then identify, match-up and install complimentary cooling system components to ensure they obtain the highest possible SEER ratings and efficiency.
+At 72 Degrees Heating & Air Conditioning, our trained professionals strive to provide you with efficient systems that boast high SEER ratings while remaining cost-effective.
+We consider several factors, including regional weather conditions, to determine an estimated number of cooling hours your home will need each year.
+We then identify, match up and install complimentary cooling system components to ensure they obtain the highest possible SEER ratings and efficiency.

-You need to know that an HVAC system manufacturers motivation is to achieve the highest SEER efficiency rating at the lowest cost but you should also know that our motivation to make sure you get the best system for your needs.
+You need to know that an HVAC system manufacturer’s motivation is to achieve the highest SEER efficiency rating at the lowest cost but you should also know that our motivation is to make sure you get the best system for your needs.

 - HSPF ratings measure the rate at which an electric heat pump uses energy to heat your home.